 I was struck by the story these photos tell.

 Our volunteers are so committed to the change that clean water brings to their communities, that they were truly trying everything to continue “in any way possible.”
 I imagined them petitioning their local officials, asking for permission to break quarantine, not so they could earn their wages [most of our volunteers are day-laborers], but so they could perform maintenance checks, wash sand, and prepare more filters for distribution.

 In spite of a grim economic future, a health crisis worse than those they’d experienced before (and they had experienced them before, with SARS, Cholera and Ebola), their focus was on their community, their neighbors, and the relief they could bring through water filters and training.

 They recognized the risks, they followed all the precautions, but they also looked for ways to help.

 It reminded me so much of the Mr. Rogers’ quote that in times of crisis, “look for the helpers”.
 I am so proud that our volunteers sought to be helpers.
 And I’m challenged by their resolve.
 It was easy for me to just focus on what I could stop doing, but the message of our volunteers’ commitment is to also focus on what we all can still do, how we can still be helpers, even in the face of crisis.

 From the Field Notes of Chip Kragt.
 Chip was hired as the Managing Director for 20 Liters in August of 2015.
 Chip is passionate about the humanitarian right to basic necessities and breaking the cycle of poverty.
-He and his wife are raising their first child in Grand Rapids, MI and are expecting a second child soon.
+He and his wife are raising their two children in Grand Rapids, MI.